kallaway/100-days-of-code/r1-log.md

 Today's Progress: Continued PluralSight Courses, finished ES6 course, it was good; but I need to look back to slides and take its course.
 Then, watched and coded along in C# project.
 Learned about fields and states.
 I learned about constructors in C# and learned that classes especially constructors are used to make the code to encapsulate.
 Also, started landing project; but I didn't complete.

 Feelings: I am so motivated because of PluralSight free weekend courses.
 I tried to absotb every course I could take and I checked my settings to see the expiration day.
 It gave me 2 more days.
-I'm stoked, I want to see other courses, tooo.
+I'm stoked, I want to see other courses, too.

+Day 69: February 10, 2020

+Today's Progress: I spent time with my boyfriend today, studied a little C# and finished C# variables interactive course.

+Feelings: I felt so relaxed and I recharged myself.

+Day 70: February 11, 2020

+Today's Progress: Started JavaScript course about web design form control.
+Then, watched algorithms course on Frontend Masters and watched youtube video about O notation.
+Then, started SQL course on dataquest.io, I finished the first part.
+Then, started C# course on OpenClassrooms, learned about lists, arrays and data types.

+Feelings: I want to do more things still and going back to CSS and make better designed websites.
+I felt like I am still not sure about how  to use JS.
+I reviwed some codes and I will continue to review.